jsalli/function-runner-vscode-extension/README.md

 - Tests use nvm to switch between node versions.
 So you might been to install nvm too

+## Windows remarks
+This repo has been tested on Windows by using Git Bash as the terminal.
+PowerShell has not been tested.

 # Debug

 ```bash